lakejs/lake-docs/examples/feature-rich.md

 ---
 layout: example
-title: Full-featured toolbar
+title: Feature-rich editor
 ---

-This example demonstrates most of the Lake features.
-To add a button that you need, see the [toolbar configuration](/reference/toolbar-config.md).
+This example demonstrates most of the available features.
+For more details about customizing toolbar, see the [toolbar configuration](/reference/toolbar-config.md).

 <script setup>
 import { data } from '../assets/values/default-value.data.js';